tbensky/selenium-peoplesoft/README.md

 These annoying spinners will turn out to be very useful later on though (stay tuned).

-In my case, I'm at major American university.
+# My data for PS

 I must use PS to tell the university about my local department's scheduling plans for upcoming terms (what classes, where, times of day, intructor names, etc.).
 Once in a backend database, the data then goes to student registration pages (also some derivative of PS), payroll, tuition bills, etc.

-# My data for PS

 Internally, as I create my department's schedule, I end up with a CSV file containing all information about my department's upcoming course offerings.
 Something like this: